BumbrT/obsidian-reading-comments/README.md

 - Search in comments
 - Navigate to particular comment by click
 - Hide comment until commented text body is hovered
-- Dark and light theme support
+- Dark and light theme support (app restart required)

 ## Showcase
 ### Buy me a coffee